-A Maltese poodle is a small, cute, white, curly, fluffy dog.
+A Maltese poodle, or Moodle is a small, cute, white, curly, fluffy dog.
 It is a friendly pet and is small enough to carry.
 Maltese poodles are good natured, and make great pets.

 So why can't one find a breeder?